philips-software/TextSimilarityProcessor/README.md

 ```
 >>> from similarity_processor.similarity_io import SimilarityIO

->>> similarity_io_obj = SimilarityIO("TestBank.xlsx", "99", 0, "1,2,3", 0, None)
+>>> similarity_io_obj = SimilarityIO("TestBank.xlsx", 0, "1,2,3", 0, None)
 >>> similarity_io_obj.orchestrate_similarity()
 ```
-Arguments:Path to the input file, Similarity index of interest, Unique id value column id in xlsx, Interested columns in xlsx, Are you checking a new text against a existing text bank ?, If yes: new text
+Arguments:Path to the input file, Unique id value column id in xlsx, Interested columns in xlsx, Are you checking a new text against a existing text bank ?, If yes: new text

 Output will be available in same folder as input file

 files are,
 1. If any duplicate ids in the unique id
-2. A recomendation for the similarity value input
+2. A recommendation file with similarity values
-3. a metged file with datas in the "interested columns in xlsx"
+3. A merged file with data in the "interested columns in xlsx"

 Option 3: Generate similarity for a group of text like "Test cases, requirement etc... which is present in xlsx